 Variations in the OPRM1 gene have been associated with addiction to several additional substances.
 The μ opioid receptor appears to play a critical role in regulating the pleasure and reward that come from the use of alcohol, nicotine, and certain other drugs of abuse.
 Although these substances do not interact directly with the μ opioid receptor, they affect the levels of other neurotransmitters in the brain, triggering the body's own endogenous opioids to attach to the receptor.
 This interaction starts the cascade of chemical signaling in the brain that leads to pain relief and feelings of relaxation and pleasure.

 As with opioid addiction (described above), most of the research on the connection between the μ opioid receptor and other addictions has focused on the A118G polymorphism.
-Studies of the effects of this polymorphism on nicotine and alcohol abuse have had inconsistent results, with different studies suggesting an increased risk, a decreased risk, or no effect of having glycine (G) versus alanine (A) at position 118.
+Studies of the effects of this polymorphism on nicotine and alcohol abuse have had inconsistent results, with different studies suggesting an increased risk, a decreased risk, or no effect of having aspartic acid versus asparagine at that particular location in the receptor.
 A person's geographic and ethnic background may be important, and larger studies would be necessary to determine whether a true association exists.